IronShield-Tech/IronShield/README.md

 ### The Reality of Botnet Threats

-While theoretical concerns about GPU and ASIC-powered botnets might seem worrying, the practical reality of DDoS attacks is quite different:
+While theoretical concerns about botnets using specialized hardware like GPU's and ASIC's to "game" the PoW hashing calculations might seem worrying, the practical reality of DDoS attacks is quite different:

 **Common Botnet Composition:**
 - Most botnets consist of compromised consumer devices (laptops, desktops, IoT devices)